 - ROI is lower than expected.
 Your decision to enter the online market was most probably well-thought-out and calculated, including the return on investment.
 If the reality significantly differs from your expectations, consider contacting a CRO agency.

 To make sure you choose a professional CRO agency, keep in mind the following criteria:

 - They have a portfolio with completed projects.
-To complement the statistical information, you can also contact business owners that previously worked with this agency to check whether the cooperation was smooth.
+To complement the statistical information.

 - Their consultants shouldn’t implicitly agree with all your offers.
-You are the customer but it doesn’t mean that you will guide the process.
-In case you don’t get constructive criticism, this may be the reason to question the professionalism of the agency.
+You are the customer, but it doesn’t mean that you will guide the process.
+In case you don’t get constructive criticism, this may be the reason to question the agency’s professionalism.

 - Agency’s attitude to your business is a great indicator.
-If they just take your money and promise that your income will increase by several times in a month, this shows indifference.
-Ideally, the agency should start the work from the inside out analysis of your business.
-In addition to the statistics, they have to consider your internal policy.
+If they just take your money and promise that your income will increase several times in a month, this shows indifference.
+Ideally, the agency should start the work from the inside-out analysis of your business.

 - Constant communication.
 You should be regularly informed on what they did and what they plan to do.
 Besides, the agency may provide a roadmap with an approximate schedule of website indicator improvement.

 - A CRO strategy must focus on the consumer.
 Therefore, the understanding of consumer needs is key to success.